finger563/simulation/README.md

 Research:
 ---------
 Much of the research for this engine has not been documented (sadly), as it has been ongoing since around 2008.
-Some of that resarch culminated in a class project which was a networked first person shooter built on top of a custom software rendering engine (also on github).
+Some of that resarch culminated in a class project which was a [networked first person shooter built on top of a custom software rendering engine](https://github.com/finger563/CS283Project).
 However, Since this project has started, all resarch has been (as much as possible) catalogued by topic as [book references](BookReferences.md), [web references](WebReferences.md), or the relevant research papers have been committed into the repository under the Docs folder.
-Additionally, any ongoing or past implementation notes are committed as their own files, listed under Relevant Documentation in this file.
+Additionally, any ongoing or past implementation notes are committed as their own files, listed under [Relevant Documentation](#relevant-documentation) in this file.

 Design:
 -------